intechstudio/grid-documentation/docs/guides/troubleshooting/troubleshooting.md

 List of possible windows issues and their resolution.

 ### Windows 7 does not recognize your device
-Using windows 7 in 2021 is brave!
+Using Windows 7 today is brave!
 It can be that you will need to install a serial driver to get started using Grid Editor.
-Link is on our github.
+Link is on our github below:

 [Download the Drivers](https://github.com/intechstudio/grid-fw/tree/master/Drivers/intech)